Vealor/example-elixir-umbrella-codecov/README.md

 ```elixir
 test_coverage: [tool: ExCoveralls]
 ```
-Currently if you are using a framework or something that does not include a full test suite by default, you are losing code coverage points by adding that subapp to coverage testing!

 In the example subapps, only **example_one** and **example_two** are included in the coverage.
 This can be seen on both [codecov.io][3] and on [travis-ci][2] at the end of the build when it shows the results.
-Coverage should only be 50% as I commented the test out for example_two.
+Also, as stated above, coverage for this example project will be less than ideal as I commented the tests out for example_two, and phoenix by default only has 25% coverage.

+Frameworks such as [Phoenix][5] need only have this added to their mix.exs too (as seen in the example_web sub-app).
+As the back-end is Elixir, it takes advantage of the Elixir test suite and only uses that in the coverage reports.

 # Testing coverage locally:
-###### Run these commands at the umbrella project roo
+###### Run these commands at the umbrella project root: (after running *mix deps.get*)
 To test the coverage of each individual app:
 ```bash
 mix coveralls